 - Materials Used: Portland stone, Granite plinth

-- Structure: The structure is built on an L-shaped site with seven bays on King Street and eight bays facing Cross Street and between them chamfered corner.
-It has a basement, four stories and a double attic.
+- Structure: The structure is built on an L-shaped site with seven bays on King Street and eight bays facing Cross Street and between them chamfered corners.
+It has a basement, four stories, and a double attic.

 4. Ashton Memorial

 - Function/Use: folly, Memorial

 - Key Features: dominates the Lancaster skyline, dome

 - Materials Used: Portland stone, granite, copper

 - Structure: The building has been described as “England’s grandest folly” and the “Taj Mahal of the North.”
 Portland stone is used for its construction, while the exterior of the dome is from copper and the steps are from granite.
 The external stonework is hung on a steel frame similar to modern buildings.
 At around 150 feet (50 m) tall, it dominates the Lancaster skyline and is visible for many miles around.